rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > <CITE>[2], ii, ii, 11, [5] pages, [50] leaves of plates</CITE>

 <a name="6.21.426.4">6.21.426.4</a> Count title pages (and added title pages) as leaves or pages of plates if they are entirely or chiefly non-letterpress (e.g., engraved or lithographed) and not integral to any letterpress gatherings.
-Make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate any title page counted as a plate (see [6.215.3.5](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.3.5)).
+Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate any title page counted as a plate (see [6.215.3.5](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.3.5)).

 >Example:
 > Extent of manifestation: <CITE>112 pages, [1] leaf of plates</CITE>